RedZunder/nlp-project/README.md

 ```

 ## Results
-Both the `accuracy_score` and `check_accuracy` functions calculate a similar accuracy of around 44%, and in every occasion the accuracy is higher for the dataframe with grouped tweets by dates.
-LR shows lower accuracy in every case.<br/>
+Both the `accuracy_score` and `check_accuracy` functions calculate a similar accuracy of **around 44%**, and in every occasion the accuracy is higher for the dataframe with grouped tweets by dates.
+LR shows lower accuracy in every case.
+Moreover, using entities instead of lemmas in the training process *reduces* the accuracy of all models, which proves that naming of certain people or organizations is not as usefull as full the full context of the posts.<br/>
 Using a function to calculate the actual ammount of money won or lost, `test_profit`, we can see the actual impact and usefulness of the model.

 <img width="639" height="479" alt="Predicted choices" src="https://github.com/user-attachments/assets/614fdb26-65ec-400c-a43c-73bfd719d15a" />